leafsphere/bis620.2023_assn3/README.md

 devtools::install_github("leafsphere/bis620.2023_assn3")
 ```

-## Example
+## Examples

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to plot the first 100 points
+of accelerometry data:

 ``` r
 library(bis620.2023)